Assessment of the Dimension-5 Seesaw Portal and Impact of Exotic Higgs Decays on Non-Pointing Photon Searches: Constraints on Effective Dipole Operator

 By neglecting $C_{\ell h}$, one can reproduce the cross-section reported in~\cite{Magill:2018jla}\footnote{Notice that the $d_{\gamma, Z}$ coupling in~\cite{Magill:2018jla} corresponds to $2\,c_W\,\alpha'_{NB}/\Lambda$.}.

 For comparison purposes, we apply energy and angular cuts on the final photon, and require the cross-section not to exceed $0.1\,$pb \cite{Lopez:1996ey}.
-The photon energy $E_\gamma$ must not exceed $0.7\,$GeV, and the photon angle $\theta$ with respect to the beamline must satisfy $|\cos\theta|\leq0.7$.
+The photon energy $E_\gamma$ must be above $0.7\,$GeV, and the photon angle $\theta$ with respect to the beamline must satisfy $|\cos\theta|\leq0.7$.
 We require the heavy neutrino to decay within two meters of the interaction point.
 Technical details of the calculation can be found in Appendix~\ref{app:LEP}

 Our bounds are shown for $N_5$ in Fig.~\ref{fig:LepBound}, for several enhancements of $|U_{s\ell}|^2$ from $R$.
-We shown the exclusion regions in terms of both $(\alpha_{NB})_{56}$ and $(\alpha'_{NB})_{\ell5}$.
+We show the exclusion regions in terms of both $(\alpha_{NB})_{56}$ and $(\alpha'_{NB})_{\ell5}$.
 Strictly speaking, since the heavy neutrino hadronic partial widths are calculated via three-body decays, our results are accurate only for masses above 1 GeV.
 However, we extend our plot to lower masses for a better comparison with~\cite{Magill:2018jla}.

 Let us focus first on the left panel, which shows the constraints in terms of $(\alpha_{NB})_{56}/\Lambda$.
 As expected, the larger the enhancement in $|U_{s\ell}|^2$, the stronger the bound on this parameter.
 If there is no enhancement, we find that LEP cannot place any constraints.
 For small enhancement ($10^3$), the exclusion region has a triangular shape, with the right slope being due to the $\sqrt{m_\ell/M_h}$ suppression of $U_{s\ell}$ in $\sigma_{N\nu}$, and the left slope being due to the heavy neutrino escaping the detector.
 As the enhancement grows ($10^5$), the bound acquires a bump in the middle, which is attributed to an increased contribution to $\sigma_{N\nu}$ from the $C_{\ell h}$ terms.
 The size of the bump increases with the enhancement ($10^6$), until it eventually receives a second cut on the right, from a decreased $N\to\nu\,\gamma$ branching ratio ($10^7$), as can be seen in Fig~\ref{fig:Nu3BREff}.
 The exclusion region can be expanded up to an enhancement around $10^9$, after which the $\Theta$ matrix in Eq~(\ref{eq:ThetaDiag}) cannot be considered small anymore.
 A careful analysis using the parametrization of~\cite{Donini:2012tt} shows that the unitarity of the mixing matrix does not allow further enhancement.
 Thus, the strongest constraint on $(\alpha_{NB})_{56}/\Lambda$ is of $1.4\times10^{-8}$ GeV$^{-1}$, for masses around 800~MeV.